Last Updated: January 2023

 Here’s the thing, though: I believe that the time we take for the “not-doing” is our most important work.
 The “not-doing” is where the magic happens.
 It’s how we know where to steer the ship.
 By taking this time, we unlock the ideas that feel like they were channeled (hint: they probably were) and come together in two days instead of two months.
 We get re-energized about what we’re building, why we’re building it, and who we’re building it for.
 Not-doing vs. doing is the difference between things flowing and things being forced, between smoothness and stuckness, and between brilliance and burnout.

 So, how do we spend more time in the “not-doing”?
-How do we bring more intention to our businesses?
+How do we create a business with intention?
 Here are some of my favourite ways:

-The best thing I did for my business this year was take two days out of it.
+The best thing I ever did for my business several years ago was to take two days out of it.
 I didn’t check my email, didn’t do work, didn’t worry.
 The key here is that these days were taken off during the workweek, to send myself the message that this work was just as important as all the requests piling up in my inbox.

 Two friends and I each took turns sharing where we were feeling stuck in our businesses and lives (it’s all connected) and what we needed support with, and workshopping solutions that felt easy and actionable.

-Every two weeks or so, I meet up with two entrepreneurs to talk business for a couple hours.
-We each get time to share what we’re working on and get feedback and new ideas from the others.
+Every month for the past several years, I’ve met up with another entrepreneur to talk business for a couple hours.
+We each get time to share what we’re working on and get feedback and new ideas from each other.
 We can also choose an intention for the month ahead, and are held accountable to it!
 There’s something about being supported by your peers that is energizing like almost nothing else, and it’s been amazing to see what comes out of these sessions.
-I routinely go home from mastermind and literally build a new offering in a weekend, that’s how much clarity and energy is unlocked by taking just a couple of hours to think things through with people who really get what you’re trying to do and want to help you do more of it.
+I routinely go back to work afterwards and literally build a new offering in a weekend, that’s how much clarity and energy is unlocked by taking just a couple of hours to think things through with people who really get what you’re trying to do and want to help you do more of it.

 There are a lot of resources online about how to start a mastermind, but the key is really just to find a couple of like-minded peers and start to meet regularly.
-The women in my group are friends with similar philosophies but very different businesses to my own.
+The women who have part of my group over the years have been friends with similar philosophies but very different businesses to my own.

 The ideas we consume impact the way we live our lives and run our businesses, so it’s important that we’re choosing the right ideas for us.
 Are you following people who make you feel like you’re not doing enough, or running out of time, or need to somehow change who you fundamentally are in order to be successful in business?
 No, thank you!